 - However, the increase in inventory processing days in recent years has negatively affected its cash conversion cycle.

 Operating performance ratios try and measure how the business is performing at the ground level and is sufficiency, generating returns relative to the assets deployed.

 Operating Performance Ratios are two sub-divided as per the diagram below

 The asset turnover ratio is a comparison of sales to total assets.
 This ratio provides an indication of how efficiently the assets are being utilized to generate sales.

 Let us take a simple Cash Conversion Cycle calculation example.

 This implies that for every $1 of assets, the company is generating $0.5

-- Asset turnover of Manufacturing firm will be on the lower side due to large asset base as compared to a companies that operates in the services sector (lower assets).
+- The asset turnover of the Manufacturing firm will be on the lower side due to a large asset base as compared to a company that operates in the services sector (lower assets).